Dear TexCare, #1mybookmark

 INFO:

-My wife, meanwhile, has followed an old house council from my mother of 84 years.
-In all its simplicity, it is a matter of dissolving a portion of soda and boiled water.
-Place white canvas of cotton for about 24 hours or until all stains are gone.
+My wife has since followed an old home remedy from my 84-year-old mother.
+It simply involves dissolving a portion of soda in boiled water.
+White cotton linen is then soaked in it for about a day or until all stains are gone.
 And it worked!
-This treatment seems more gentle than with chlorine/sodium dithionite!
+This treatment seems gentler than using chlorine/sodium dithionite!

-After another old house council from my mother-in-law, the white interlayer napkins have subsequently become stiffened and are now almost like new!
+Following another old housewife trick from my mother-in-law, the white interlay napkins have subsequently been starched and are now almost as good as new again!

 NB: But ONLY for white cotton!